 That isn’t the only change noticed in iOS 13 beta 7.
 But as the beta testing process winds down, the changes are becoming sparser and more minor.
 Here are some things that are new.

 1. “Find My” Updates.
-There’s a new “Help a Friend” button in Find My that opens iCloud.com so another user can locate their device on your iPhone.
+There’s a new “Help a Friend” button in Find My that opens iCloud.com so another user can locate their device on their iPhone.
 Notify When Found now work properly, too.

 2. Blocked Senders.
 Apple has added new options to distinguish what’s done with emails from blocked senders in Mail — including sending those messages to the trash or marking them as blocked in the inbox.